raheemkhan12345/raheemkhan12345/README.md

 ## 🚀 About Me

 * 🎓 BS Software Engineering Student
-* 💻 Passionate about Web & Full-Stack Development
+* 💻 Passionate about Full-Stack Web Development
 * ⚛️ Currently working with **React.js**
-* 🌐 Learning the **MERN Stack**
+* 🌐 Learning and building with the **MERN Stack**
-* 🔌 Experienced with REST API integration
+* 🔌 Interested in REST APIs and backend development
 * 🗄️ Working with **MySQL & MongoDB**
-* 🎨 Interested in modern UI/UX and responsive design
+* 🎨 Love creating responsive and modern UI/UX
-* 🧩 Focused on reusable and maintainable React components
+* 🧩 Interested in reusable and maintainable React architecture
 * 🚀 Building real-world projects to improve my development skills
 * 📚 Always learning and exploring new technologies